StenlyTU/LFCS-official/stuff/StorageManagement.md

     * `192.168.0.10:/srv/nfs /media/nfs nfs defaults 0 0`
   * To user NFSv3 insert:
     * `192.168.0.10:/srv/nfs /media/nfs nfs defaults,vers=3 0 0`
+* **Note** Use Samba in a mixed environment and NFS whenever cross-platform compatibility is not necessary.

 ## Configure and manage swap space